 4. To feel ‘zen’ at Lake Atitlan

 There’s a lot of hippies on Lake Atitlan, can I say that?
 Okay, Lake Atitlan attracts a lot of ‘individual’ individuals, particularly the lakeside towns of San Pedro and San Marcos.
-There’s a lot of harem pants and friendship bracelets within sight.
-We really enjoyed our time here, the food was magnificent – in particular The Blue Parrot and Idea Connection It’s also a fantastic place to learn Spanish, a lot of other backpackers we met were doing home-stays to brush up on their Spanish.
+There are a lot of harem pants and friendship bracelets within sight.
+We really enjoyed our time here, the food was magnificent – in particular, The 5th Dimension and Idea Connection both in San Pedro La Laguna (where we stayed).

 Please DON’T swim in the lake.
-Its pretty to look at, for sure, but admire it’s beauty from afar.
+It’s pretty to look at, for sure, but admire its beauty from afar.
 Lake Atitlan alone is a great reason to visit Guatemala.

 5. To feel like Crocodile Dundee on the Rio Dulce

 We stayed on the Rio Dulce, like right on the river, the only way in and out was by speedboat.
 The river itself is apparently infested with Crocodiles and the owner told us numerous stories of him waking up to a Crocodile sunbathing on the deck.
 The owner Gary is a true blue Australian and has brought a very distinctive Australian vibe to the hostel, he’s even named it Hotel Kangaroo.
 You can’t get much more Australian than that.
-He and his Mexican wife run a great show here and they are full of ideas of what to do and what not to do in Guatemala.
-It’s a do-not-miss, that’s for sure.

-Book your stay at Hotel Kangaroo.
+Book your stay at Hotel Kangaroo here!

 6. It’s cheap as chips!

-Cheaper than chips in fact.
-Guatemala is well-known in the backpacker community for being an extremely reasonable destination.
-Budget travellers flock here in droves, generally during the Summer months of May to July.
-A hotel room can cost as little as $20 a night, especially in Lake Atitlan and Flores, it can be slightly more costly in Antigua, however, especially during any school or public holidays.
-A meal here averages $5.
-A bus journey varies from $1 to $15 depending on whether you’re willing to take a chicken bus or a luxury tour coach.
+A hotel room can cost as little as $20 USD a night, especially in Lake Atitlan and Flores, it can be slightly more costly in Antigua, however, especially during any school or public holidays.
+A meal here averages $5 USD.
+A bus journey varies from $1 to $15 USD depending on whether you’re willing to take a chicken bus or a luxury tour coach.

 Cheap & cheerful – one of the better reasons to visit Guatemala!

-An hour or so boat ride from Rio Dulce, is the Carribean island of Livingston.
+An hour or so boat ride from Rio Dulce is the Caribbean island of Livingston.
 Truthfully, it’s still part of Guatemala, but an island off the mainland, and it couldn’t be more different to the distinctly Mayan culture of the rest of the country.
 Stepping of the boat is like stepping onto Jamaican soil.
-The locals are of African descent and speak creole.
-Seafood is served in abundance here.
-It’s definitely worth the boat journey to see this unique side to Guatemala.

 There aren’t many accommodation options on Livingston Island, so be sure to book in advance!